HRCJ7/Delivery-App/README.md

 # Delivery-App

-**Special Note - Here I developed this code using two machines. personal and office machine.That is why this code shows 2 contributers.**
+**Special Note - Here I developed this code using two Git Profiles.That is because I was using two Git Profiles( machine and Personal) to develop this code.
+So please neglect that issue.**

 **What are the features that the given application provide**